tingtron/hiring-engineers/answers.md

 5. Change your check's collection interval so that it only submits the metric once every 45 seconds.

-Bonus Question Can you change the collection interval without modifying the Python check file you created?
+**Bonus Question:** Can you change the collection interval without modifying the Python check file you created?
 ```
     $ sudo vi /etc/datadog-agent/conf.d/my_check.yaml